connectedcompany/alph/README.md

-# **alph** - <b>al</b>tair your nx.Gra<b>ph</b>
+# **alph** - <b>al</b>tair your gra<b>ph</b>

 A network visualisation library using [Altair](https://altair-viz.github.io/) for declarative, data driven renderering.

+## Why

+Tidy, legible graph visualisations are rarely achieved at the first attempt.
+Usually some styling and layout tweaking is required, perhaps pruning too for larger graphs.

+The Python ecosystem has all the ingredients, however they span multiple libraries, each with its own learning curve, data formats and other idiosyncrasies.

+Alph aims to facilitate the creation of "legible" static graphs by making experiments with styling, layouts and structure easier and more consistent.

 ## How it works

-1. Generate a nx Graph
+1. Get your data into a NetworkX Graph
-2. Pick a layout
+2. Pick a network layout function, or bring your own node coordinates
-3. Define node and edge appearance attributes
+3. Define node and edge style attributes
-4. Plots layered nodes + edges
+4. Plot using a simple function call

+Best bet is probably to dive straight into the [examples](./examples/), and come back to the API documentation below as needed.

 ## Features

 - plot any NetworkX Graph
-- support for any Python layout function returning a NetworkX `pos` structure
+- support for any layout expressed as a NetworkX `pos` structure (a dict like `{node_id: (x,y), ...}`)
+- several readily accessible and tunable layout functions (see [example](examples/3_layouts_gallery.ipynb))
-- Altair-style data driven node and edge decoration - size, color, stroke, opacity, scales, conditions and more
+- Altair-style data driven node and edge styling - size, colour, stroke, opacity, scales, conditionals and more
 - convenience args for node labels, halos
-- 1-level combo node support
+- experimental 1-level "combo" node support

 ## Installation